Categories

 That year was the best year of my youth.
 Every day we would train all afternoon until dusk.

-As a result, we both failed at school that year, and Daniel’s parents made him give up sports.
+As a result, we both failed at school that year, and Daniel’s father made him give up sports.

 About to become a mercenary

-The police was also tipped off that we were in the possession of army guns, and we were thrown in prison for three days.
+The police found out that we were in the possession of guns, and we were thrown in prison for three days.
 We were judged and I was condemned to two years of imprisonment, fortunately with a suspended sentence.

 Music

-That same year all the belgian kids returned to Europe, since the Zaïrian government was about to nationalize the belgian copper mines.
+That same year all the belgian families and kids left for Europe since the Zaïrian government was about to nationalize the belgian copper mines.

 A friend, who was leaving, gave me a guitar that he had made himself and that he was not going to take with him, and that is how my new passion started: Music.

-I was not at all gifted, but having nothing else to do, I sat throughout the three months of school holidays, and played the guitar all day and every day.
+I was not at all gifted at it, but having nothing else to do, I sat throughout the three months of school holidays and played the guitar all day and every day.

 My guitar playing was mediocre, but I discovered that I had a good, strong voice and could perhaps impress the girls…

-I felt that it was wrong to have sex with anyone else except with my future wife:
+I felt that it was wrong for me to have sex with anyone else except with my future wife:

 This, however, would have bothered me immensely!

-So, in some timid way, I was trying to hang on to chastity for as long as possible.
+So, in some timid ways, I was trying to hang on to chastity for as long as possible.

-From a very young age I could not wait for the day when I would meet my wife, a girl that would love me as much as I would love her, with all her heart!
+From a very young age I could not wait for the day when I would meet my future wife, a girl that would love me as much as I would love her… with all her heart!

 If I had my way, I would have married at 13, so great was my need for love and… what goes with it.